codermika/cybersecuritybase-project/README.md

 A7:2017 Cross-Site Scripting (XSS)

-When user input as the name the value
+When the user inputs as the name the value

 <script>alert("Hello!");</script>

-in the last page the Javascript alert is run.
+in the last page the application runs the Javascript alert.

 How to fix it